Picture Frames, Picture Framing and Picture Framers' Blog

-Just before Christmas, a lady Customer brought a medium-sized, black-and-white print which had been wrapped and stored away from sunlight since 1967.
+Just before Christmas, a lady Customer brought a medium-sized, black-and-white print which had beenpicture-framing-customer-shocked-at-artwork-acid-burn wrapped and stored away from sunlight since 1967.
 She was excited at having discovered the print which was the last of a set of three her artist father had created, and now wanted it framed in a "safe" picture frame.
 Alas, the set of 3 prints was somehow mislaid and became separated over the years, and only the first 2 prints had been framed.
 The third and last print was the one brought in to us for farming and the Customer wanted us match the framing of the other two.
 As she ... unwrapped the newly-found third print of the set on our picture counter, she was surprised and remarked on how white and pristine it looked.
 She then compared it to the other two already framed and became visibly dismayed at the difference.
 Both ourselves and the Customer saw that, compared to the unframed ones, the last print was noticeably and distinctly yellow.

 The yellowing wasn’t slight either, it was a definite hue bordering on the light tan.
 Our Customer was shocked at the difference, she asked us what caused the colour change and how did that come about, considering that all 3 prints were pulled with the same paper, at the same time and perfectly equal at the time of printing.